disruptops/public/MS-TEAMS-APP.md

 ### Initial Install

 You Sideload an App by going into  "Apps" in MS Teams, scrolling down to the bottom of the menu on the left and selecting "Upload a custom app."
-If you are using the Teas App you will have the option to install for a team or for your organization.
+If you are using the Teams App you will have the option to install for a team or for your organization.
 Upload the zip from the link in this document.

 The app should now be installed to your Organization or an individual Team inside the Organization.
 You must then create a connector by selecting the "..." menu next to a channel, for example #notifications and selecting "Connectors".
 You can view Configured Connectors from the left or scroll all the way to the bottom to see the Sideloaded Connectors.
+If you don't see the DisruptOps connector you may need to add it to your Team under the "Manage Team" option in the main Teams view.

-Click the Configure button to set a new one up.
+Click the Configure button to set up a new connector.
 The setup screen will ask you to log into the DisruptOps app, using your normal DisruptOps credentials, and will create the MSTeams recipient.